knight-lang/knight-lang/specs.md

 All other uses constitute undefined behaviour.

 ### 4.2.4 `CALL(<special>)`
-The only valid parameter to give to `CALL` is the return value of a `BLOCK`---any other value is considered undefined behaviour.
+The only valid parameter to give to `CALL` is the return value of a `BLOCK`—any other value is considered undefined behaviour.

 `CALL` will simply evaluate its argument, as if its argument were defined (without the `BLOCK`) at the invocation sight of `CALL`:
 ```